Blog

 Adventures in Nature

 Our Holiday Forest School programme is a mainstay of the school holidays at Get Out More.
-Running in all seasons in an all outdoor setting, we get plenty of questions about how it works and how we keep children safe.
+We’ve been running programmes in all seasons in an all outdoor setting since 2010, so we’ve had plenty of questions about how it works and how we keep children safe.
 Which is why we have compiled a collection of the most frequently asked questions and put them together in this blog post!

 November is a month notorious for consuming, with the often frantic lead-up to Christmas and the chaos that can be Black Friday.
 Born in the USA to mark the start of the Christmas shopping season, retailers slash their prices and shoppers can try and grab themselves a bargain, with varying levels of chaos.
 In the excitement, we may buy things we might not need, something I am definitely guilty of, to the dismay of my belongings that have sat in drawers or cupboards untouched for a while now!
 Whilst the savings can be great, there are hidden disadvantages to Black Friday that we often ignore.